You will need a UK first-class or 2:1 honours degree in one of the subjects below, or an equivalent overseas qualification.

 - Trinity ISE (Integrated Skills in English): ISE III with a Pass in all four components

-Your English language qualification must be no more than two years old from the start date of the programme you are applying to study, unless you are using CAE and CPE, in which case it can be no more than three and a half years old.
+Your English language qualification must be no more than two years old from the start date of the programme you are applying to study, unless you are using C1 Advanced and C2 Proficiency, in which case it can be no more than three and a half years old.

 We also accept an undergraduate or postgraduate degree that has been taught and assessed in a majority English speaking country, as defined by UK Visas and Immigration:

 We also accept a degree that has been taught and assessed in English from a university on our list of approved universities in non-majority English speaking countries.